The Dark Fields: Film

+The film has a happier ending, with Eddie surviving, and running for the US Senate.

-(Illuminating) The Dark Fields is mentioned in the film as the name of the book written by the main character.
+Illuminating The Dark Fields is mentioned in the film as the name of the book written by the main character.

 Television

 A spinoff of the film based on the novel premiered in 2015, under the same title.
 It is a sequel which follows the events of the film.

 Sequel

 A sequel to the book The Dark Fields, Under the Night, was announced by its author and Amazon indicated that the sequel (in ebook form) would be available as from 4 October 2018.

 It was subsequently republished in America as Receptor: A Novel, released on 8 January 2019.

 In 1950s Manhattan a man Ned Sweeney finds himself an unwitting participant in MK Ultra trials, the CIA's covert study of psychoactive drugs.
 The experiment introduces him to MDT-48, a mind-expanding smart drug, which takes him away from his wife and young son and straight to the corridors of the richest and most powerful people of his day.
 But before long, Ned is dead.
 Over 60 years later, Ned's grandson, Ray, meets Clay Proctor—a retired government official who may be able to illuminate not only Ned's life and death, but also the truth behind the mysterious MDT-48.